wallace-b/learning/JavaScript/notes/javaScriptEssentialTraining2023Notes.md

 decAdd(1, 4) --> 3
 expAdd(1, 4) --> 5; expAdd() ...with no default values --> returns function.

-### Immediately Invoked Function Expression (IIFE)
+### 3. Immediately Invoked Function Expression (IIFE), Anonymous function (no-name)

-IIFE function runs immediately when the browser encounters it
+IIFE functions (anonymous functions) run immediately when the browser encounters it.
+They are self-invoking.

 (function () {
 let a = 4;